united-manufacturing-hub/benthos-umh/README.md

 [![GitHub Actions](https://github.com/united-manufacturing-hub/benthos-umh/workflows/main/badge.svg)](https://github.com/united-manufacturing-hub/benthos-umh/actions)
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Funited-manufacturing-hub%2Fbenthos-umh.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Funited-manufacturing-hub%2Fbenthos-umh?ref=badge_shield)

 Welcome to the benthos-umh repository!
-This is a version of benthos maintained by the United Manufacturing Hub (UMH) to provide seamless OPC-UA integration with the [Unified Namespace](https://learn.umh.app/lesson/introduction-into-it-ot-unified-namespace/) (MQTT/Kafka).
+This is a version of benthos maintained by the United Manufacturing Hub (UMH) to provide seamless shopfloor integration with the [Unified Namespace](https://learn.umh.app/lesson/introduction-into-it-ot-unified-namespace/) (MQTT/Kafka).
 Our goal is to enhance the integration of IT and OT tools for engineers while avoiding vendor lock-in and streamlining data management processes.

 ## Description

-`benthos-umh` is a Docker container designed to facilitate seamless OPC-UA integration with the Unified Namespace (MQTT/Kafka).
+`benthos-umh` is a Docker container designed to facilitate seamless shopfloor integration with the Unified Namespace (MQTT/Kafka).
 It is part of the United Manufacturing Hub project and offers the following features:

 - Simple deployment in Docker, docker-compose, and Kubernetes
-- Connects to an OPC-UA server, browses selected nodes, and forwards all sub-nodes in 1-second intervals
+- Can connect to an OPC-UA server, browses selected nodes, and forwards all sub-nodes in 1-second intervals
+- Can connect to an S7 server, and read pre-defined addresses from it
 - Supports a wide range of outputs, from the Unified Namespace (MQTT and Kafka) to HTTP, AMQP, Redis, NATS, SQL, MongoDB, Cassandra, or AWS S3.
 Check out the official [benthos output library](https://benthos.dev/docs/components/outputs/about)
 - Fully customizable messages using the benthos processor library: implement Report-by-Exception (RBE) / message deduplication, modify payloads and add timestamps using bloblang, apply protobuf (and therefore SparkplugB), and explore many more options
 - Integrates with modern IT landscape, providing metrics, logging, tracing, versionable configuration, and more